March 16th, 2021

-Pie charts work best if you only have a few values – four max.
-If you have more than four shares, consider a stacked column or stacked bar chart.
+Pie charts work best if you only have a few values – five max.
+If you have more than five shares, consider a stacked column or stacked bar chart.
 The labeling will be tidier.

 Pie charts might be unnecessary if you only want to show two values.
 Since that’s effectively one value (your value and the difference between this value and 100%), consider just mentioning this one number in your article instead of showing a chart at all.

 One pie chart can only show one total and its shares.
 If you want to e.g. compare two polls with each other, consider a stacked bar chart instead.